 – Apprenticeship/Employment Opportunities –

-We are looking to hire one full-time and one part-time employee this season.
+We are looking to hire one part-time employee this season.

 Willie Nillie Farm

-Willie Nillie is an holistic, no-till Community Supported Agriculture (CSA) operation located in the beautiful Bluff County of southeastern Minnesota.
+Willie Nillie is a holistic, no-till, CSA operation located in the beautiful Bluff Country of southeastern Minnesota.
 We believe strongly in the value of food and its relationship to our community.
 We are several small farmers operating together to provide a variety of items to fit your family.
+Good, healthy food brings community together.

 Contact us for more information.
 We look forward to you joining our community.